ThisunDhimantha/Health-insuarance-Management-System-SE-/README.md

 A web-based platform that automates health insurance services by allowing users to manage insurance policies, medical claims, premium payments, hospitals, and reports in one secure system.

+The system provides a centralized platform for customers, insurance officers, hospitals, and administrators to efficiently handle insurance-related activities with improved accuracy, security, and accessibility.

 **Group:** MLB-B2G2-09

 | Reg.
 No | Name |